LSSTDESC/Twinkles/doc/Setup/Getting_started_on_your_laptop.rst

    conda update conda

 The following commands will download and activate the current release versions of the LSST Science Pipelines in a new Conda environment named "lsst".
-At various times they need to to type `y`, so unfortunately you cannot leave them too long.
+At various times they need to to type "`y`", so unfortunately you cannot leave them too long.
 They each take a few minutes, except for the `conda install`, which takes a bit longer.

 .. code-block:: bash